oscar8a/pollapp-backend/README.md

 ## Setting up the Rails API:
 A new terminal will need to be opened for each server.
 Make sure the database is created by running `rails db:create`

+Run `rails db:migrate` to run the DB migrations.

+It is best to seed data.
+Add to the `seed.rb` file then run `rails db:seed`; Otherwise app will launch with Empty databases.

 1. Start up the Rails Server `rails server`
 2. Start Redis Server:    `redis-server`
 3. Start Sidekiq: `bundle exec sidekiq`